miroshnikov/filefive/README.md

 - Minimalistic and intuitive UI, mimicing the look and feel of VSCode Explorer view
 - Search/filter files using wildcards and JavaScript Regular Expressions
 - Synchronized browsing
+- Copy files keeping relative paths, allows synchronization files in nested folders in one click
 - Remote file editing
+- Files' Git statuses (uses your machine's Git installation)
-- Connections/servers are plain files stored on your filesystem in the `~/.f5/connections` folder
+- Connections/servers are plain files stored on your filesystem, no need to export/import
 - Easy to backup connections and settings in `~/.f5` folder, e.g. by putting them into a Git repo
 - Drag & drop, copy & paste files support
 - Use browser tabs to browse more than one server or transfer files simultaneously